Seed to Kitchen Collaborative Variety Trials

-Urban and peri-urban farm enterprises are very diverse in their marketing and management strategies, and I am interested in providing research support for small-scale farm and food enterprises serving regional markets, and community gardens focused on food security.
-I welcome input on research priorities and ideas for projects.
+Urban and peri-urban farm enterprises are diverse in their marketing and management strategies, and we provide research support for small-scale farm and food enterprises serving regional markets.
+We welcome input on research priorities and ideas for projects.
 If you are interested in participating in research or education projects, please contact me!

 - Vegetable varieties selected for flavor and quality.
 Collaboration with other plant breeders, seed producers, farmers, chefs and local food consumers to test varieties for local food systems.

 - Season extension using hoop houses/high tunnels, comparison of tomato varieties for hoop house and field production.

 - Use of genetic diversity and genetic resources in plant breeding for organic agriculture: better methods of screening germplasm collections and identifying promising accessions.

 - Participatory research methods and statistics for analyzing decentralized and unbalanced experiments or breeding projects

 - Support for beginning farmers in urban and peri-urban areas, and facilitating opportunities for farmer-to-farmer education

 Hort 375: Organic Vegetable Production